bigmlcom/python/docs/index.rst

 .. code-block:: python

     local_deepnet.predict({"petal length": 2, "sepal length": 1.5,
-                           "petal width": 0.5, "sepal width": 0.7})
+                           "petal width": 0.5, "sepal width": 0.7},
+                           full=True)
     {'distribution': [
         {'category': u'Iris-virginica', 'probability': 0.5041444478857267},
         {'category': u'Iris-versicolor', 'probability': 0.46926542042788333},
         {'category': u'Iris-setosa', 'probability': 0.02659013168639014}],
         'prediction': u'Iris-virginica', 'probability': 0.5041444478857267}

-As you can see, the prediction contains the predicted category and the associated probability.
+As you can see, the full prediction contains the predicted category and the associated probability.
 It also shows the distribution of probabilities for all the possible categories in the objective field.
+If you only need the predicted value, you can remove the ``full`` argument.

 To be consistent with the ``Model`` class interface, deepnets have also a ``predict_probability`` method, which takes